KanyapatC/solutions/How to Changing SQL Server Collation.md

 # Probleam:

   For change collation new after install, because has issues query data but has syntax wrong it affects script data not working.
-So must change collation new again after installation
+So must change collation new again after installation.

 # Collation: